-• the use of compounds from the family of flavonoids and anthocyanidins for the treatment, prevention and/or stabilization of AMD and/or Stargardt's disease, pigmentary retinopathy and/or diabetic retinopathy (Patent family MIV "Use of 3-deoxyanthocyanidins for the treatment of eye diseases").
+- the use of bixin and norbixin compounds to protect the eye against AMD (Patent family No. MII "AMD"); - the use of a composition using norbixin in the treatment of AMD (Patent family No. MIII "Composition for protecting retinal epithelial cells"); - the use of compounds from the family of flavonoids and anthocyanidins for the treatment, prevention and/or stabilization of AMD and/or Stargardt's disease, pigmentary retinopathy and/or diabetic retinopathy (Patent family MIV "Use of 3-deoxyanthocyanidins for the treatment of eye diseases"); and - The use of compounds targeting the eye and use thereof for treating ocular diseases (Patent family MV "Use of compounds targeting the eye for the treatment of ocular diseases").